Sicos1977/MsgKit/README.md

+## WARNING ##

+It seems that this library is used to steal peoples NTLM hashes by making

+Read more about this overhere CVE-2023-23397

 ## What is MsgKit?

 MsgKit is a 100% managed C# .NET library that supports C# .NET 4.6.2 and Standard 2.0 (no PINVOKE or whatsoever) which may be used for the creation of messages (E-Mail, Appointments, Journals and Stickey Notes) that are Outlook compatible